rhysd/hgrep/README.md

 - `bat` printer
   - Implementation is battle-tested.
 It is already used by many users on many platforms and terminals
-  - The same output layout as `bat` command
+  - The behavior is compatible with `bat` command.
+Its output layout is the same as `bat` command.
+It can load bat's assets cache
 - `syntect` printer
   - Performance is much better.
 2x to 4x faster (more match results gets better performance)
   - Output layout is optimized for our use cases.
 For example, a line number at match is highlighted in different color
   - Painting background color (`--background`) is supported.
-This is useful when the theme you want to use does not fit to your terminal's background color
+This is useful when your favorite theme does not fit to your terminal's background color
   - Detection for terminal color support is better.
 It automatically changes the default theme to 'ansi' when the terminal only supports 16 colors